Ana Candiotto: 2020: Early career, junior debut

-In 2020, she received a wildcard for the girls' singles event at the 2020 French Open, but lost in the first round to Matilda Mutavdzic 5–7, 1–6.
+In 2020, she received a wildcard for the girls' singles event at the 2020 French Open, but lost in the first round of singles to Matilda Mutavdzic.

-In 2021, she was awarded a wildcard for the main draw of the women's singles event at the 2021 Aberto da República, a tournament with a prize pool of $60,000.
-She lost in the first round to You Xiaodi.
+2022: South American Games bronze medal; first professional title

-In 2022, she competed in the girls' singles event at the 2022 Australian Open, losing in the first round to Tereza Valentová with scores of 3–6, 2–6.
-In the girls' doubles event, she partnered with Li Yu-yun but was defeated in the first round by Charlotte Kempenaers-Pocz and Taylah Preston with scores of 1–6, 6–1, [6–10].
+In 2022, she competed in the girls' singles event at the 2022 Australian Open, losing in the first round to Tereza Valentová In the girls' doubles event, she partnered with Li Yu-yun but was defeated in the first round by Charlotte Kempenaers-Pocz and Taylah Preston.

-At the 2022 Junior Wimbledon, she entered the main draw of the girls' singles event as a lucky loser, but lost her opening match to the top seed and eventual champion Liv Hovde, with a score of 4–6, 1–6.
+At the Wimbledon Championships, she entered the girls' singles main draw as a lucky loser, but lost her opening match to the top seed and eventual champion, Liv Hovde, in straight sets.

-In October, she competed in the women's singles event at the 2022 South American Games and reached the round of 16 after defeating Agustina Cuestas.
-However, she was eliminated in the next round by María Herazo González with a score of 5–7, 4–6.
-At the end of 2022, she won her first ITF doubles title.
+In October, in the women's singles event at the 2022 South American Games, she reached the round of 16 defeating Agustina Cuestas.
+However, she was eliminated in the next round by María Herazo González.
+In the doubles competition, she partnered with Juliana Munhoz and won bronze medal by defeatin the Paraguayans Leyla Risso and Paulina Franco Martinessi.

-Throughout 2022 and 2023, Candiotto also participated in tournaments across various ITF categories, starting from the lowest level and moving up as her ranking increased.
+In November, she was awarded a wildcard for the main draw of the women's singles event at the 2022 Aberto da República, a W60 tournament.

+2023

-Candiotto won several doubles titles: an event held in Antalya, Turkey with her Russian partner Daria Lodikova in February 2023 and another championship in Antalya two weeks later.
+Partnering with Russian Daria Lodikova in Antalya, Turkey, she won doubles titles in a W15 event in February and another in March.

-At the W25 ITF event, the 2023 São Paulo Tennis Classic, Candiotto won her eighth doubles title of the season.
+At the W25 São Paulo Tennis Classic held in Mogi das Cruzes, Candiotto won her eighth doubles title of the season.

-2024-2025: BJK Cup and WTA debuts and first win
+2024: WTA 125 debut and first win, maiden pro singles title

-Candiotto won her first singles title at the W15 ITF event, the 2024 São Paulo Tennis Classic.
-She then competed on the European circuit, in tournaments in Greece and Spain, where she won her biggest title to date at the ITF event in Spain.
-The victory took her to her best ranking position at that time.
+In May, Candiotto played in Spain and won the W35 event in Monzón.

-In December 2024, Candiotto was invited to train with the Brazil Billie Jean King Cup team, as part of a program supporting Brazilian tennis players on the international circuit.
-At a WTA 125 event in December, the 2024 MundoTenis Open, contested in Florianópolis, she was given a wildcard to participate alongside Luiza Fullana.
+In November, Candiotto was invited to train as sparring partner to the Brazil Billie Jean King Cup team.

+At the WTA 125 2024 MundoTenis Open held in Florianópolis, she was given a wildcard to participate alongside Luiza Fullana.

+In December 15th, she won her first professional singles title at the W15 São Paulo Tennis Classic, defeating Camila Romero in the final.